wur-bioinformatics/introduction-to-bioinformatics/week3.md

 Like all trees, phylogenetic trees come with a stem, branches, leaves and ideally a root.
 What makes phylogenetic trees special however is that they are actually hypotheses of evolutionary relationships, as outlined in the previous section.
 The leaves are then the individuals (or sequences) that are observed and compared, which are also referred to as _operational taxonomic units_ (OTUs) or terminals.
-The branches and nodes are the _lineages_ or _clades_ (see below) that are inferred, i.e. not observed.
+The branches and nodes are the _lineages_ or _clades_ (see below) that are inferred, i.e., not observed.
 They are the horizontal lines connecting the OTUs and HTUs (_hypothetical taxonomic units_) in your phylogenetic tree, as for instance shown in {numref}`tree_types`.
 %#% lineages and clades is referred to as (see below).
 Unclear to me what specific section this refers to.
 :::{figure} images/Week3/tree-types.png